apicrafter/metacrafter/README.md

     $ metacrafter scan-db --schema public --connstr postgresql+psycopg2://username:password@127.0.0.1:15432/dbname

+### Use server mode

+    # Launch server
+    $ metacrafter server run

+    # Use server to scan CSV file
+    $ metacrafter scan file --format full somefile.csv --remote https://127.0.0.1:10399

 # Rules

-All rules described as YAML files and by default rules loaded from directory 'rules' or from list of directories provided in .metacrafter file with YAML format
+All rules described as YAML files and by default rules loaded from directory 'rules' or from list of directories provided in .metacrafter file with YAML format.

 All rules could be applied to **fields** or **data** .